maxhancock1/yolov2/README.md

 ## Instructions

-Access to the pre-trained models that are used for
+Access to the pre-trained models that are used for the weightings of the neural network as these models have been vigorously trained over an extended period of time.

 ### For all the following commands, run within the following:
 ```bat